 The wine tastes full-bodied, flavorful and hot.
 There's tons of spice and pepper in this one plus vanilla, chocolate, licorice, cola, coffee and more to go along with the raisiny dark fruit.
-It's a bit over the top but quite good and will stand up to food nicely.
-Slightly chewy tannins lead into the dry, savory, spicy, and quite long-lasting finish.
+It's a bit over the top and tastes a bit sweeter than it actually is but is still quite good if you don't mind the high alcohol.

 No Costco in your area?
 Check your local retailers for this wine.

 2020 Tinazzo Opera N. 3 Vinum Italicum